check-spelling/check-spelling-docs/Feature:-Check-commit-messages.md

 # Future work

 Split the check pass for these objects from the main pass.
-In order to handle them, items really need to be added to `allow`, otherwise a commit that adds a term to expect to accept a commit message will then force the next PRs to remove the newly inserted expect items.
+In order to handle them, items really need to be added to `allow.txt`, otherwise a commit that adds a term to `expect.txt` to accept a commit message will then force the next PRs to remove the newly inserted `expect.txt` items.

 ## Presentation